Business Travel Insurance

 Annual multi-trip plans save money for business travelers taking three or more trips per year.

-Business travel insurance reimburses costs when work trips face cancellations, medical emergencies, or equipment loss.
+Business travel insurance reimburses costs when work trips get cancelled, when you need emergency medical care or when your equipment goes missing.
 Unlike specialized business policies, these standard travel insurance plans cover both leisure and business trips.

 What Is Business Travel Insurance?